 Malamutes need a JOB to do.
 ABSOLUTELY!
 A bored Malamute is a destructive Malamute!
 This can be a big job, such as a daily sledding excursion, or a smaller one, such as a daily walk and some training sessions- whatever it takes to burn energy and exercise the mind!
 A few minutes of core strengthening and balance exercises can be a great outlet.

 Malamutes need a smart, fair trainer/owner.
 Again- YES!
-As a primitive dog, Mals behave and read body language much as would a wild canine- they respect kind but fair treatment.
-A Mal will not tolerate over-rough or abusive treatment- they will either "shut down", or react defensively and violently.
+As a primitive dog, Mals behave and read body language very readily- they respect kind but fair treatment.
+A Mal will not tolerate rough or abusive treatment- they will either "shut down", or react defensively and violently.
 I don't blame them.
 Treat your Malamute right, and they will treat you right.

 Malamutes HATE repetition.
 Make training fun and interesting, don't waste time rehashing something they've already done right- they'll get bored and disinterested, fast.
 By the way- you don't have to become a "cookie dispenser", but Malamutes like to be paid- they don't work for free.